MystenLabs/kiosk-course/1-common-trading/README.md

 /// hot potato or transaction will fail.
 ```

+The creator can add rules to the `TransferPolicy` that the `TransferRequest` needs to confirm in the same transaction-block.
-As above we see that we need at least one `TransferPolicy` for the asset to be tradable in a Kiosk, in order to be able to resolve the `TransferRequest` hot-potato.
+`confirm_request` is the function that checks the two in order to resolve the `TransferRequest`.

+> ℹ️ Take a note on the `confirm_request` function, as this is the function we will be using to resolve the `TransferRequest`.

 ```
 /// - Type owner (creator) can set any Rules as long as the ecosystem supports